-Pathways to a Diploma
+Coalition for Multiple Pathways to a Diploma

-Pathways to a Diploma
+Coalition for Multiple Pathways to a Diploma

 Advocates for Children of New York (AFC) leads a statewide coalition of educational and advocacy organizations and families who have come together to urge the creation of multiple pathways to a diploma in New York State, each of which holds all students to high expectations, provides them with quality instruction, and opens doors to career and post-secondary education opportunities.
 Members of the Multiple Pathways to a Diploma Coalition believe that measuring college- and career-readiness requires valuing several different and equally valid ways to evaluate students’ knowledge needed for success in the workplace and higher education.
 The Coalition seeks to maximize opportunities for diverse learners to receive their high school diplomas as well as draw attention to the barriers to graduation created by the focus on high-stakes standardized testing.

-The Coalition Issues a CALL TO ACTION for the Creation of Diploma Pathways that Meet the Needs of the Diversity of Students in New York State
+The Coalition Issues a Call to Action for the Creation of Diploma Pathways that Meet the Needs of the Diversity of Students in New York State

 Coalition Supports New York State Senate Bill 7331 and New York State Assembly Bill 10367 to Extend the Availability of the Local Diploma

-Coalition Issues a Call to Action to Keep the Local Diploma for All Students Until Real Alternatives Exist
+Coalition Issues a Call to Action to Keep the Local Diploma for All Students until Real Alternatives Exist

 In May 2012, the Coalition issued a Call to Action and initiated an online petition, asking New Yorkers to voice their concerns about eliminating the local diploma for general education students before new pathways to a diploma exist.